“Her written and oral advocacy are both excellent.”

 Turan has experience of community care issues and regularly advises on cases concerning withdrawals of healthcare funding, breaches of the Care Act 2014, and breaches of sections 17 and 20 of the Children Act 1989.
 She is particularly interested in the rights of vulnerable adults, particularly those suffering from disabilities.

-She acts in actions against the police arising from false imprisonment, malicious prosecution, assault, battery, discrimination, and breaches of Articles 3, 5, 8, and 14 of the European Convention on Human Rights.
+She acts in actions against the police arising from false imprisonment, malicious prosecution, assault, battery, discrimination, breaches of Articles 3, 5, 8, and 14 of the European Convention on Human Rights, and problematic police investigations (including in cases concerning rape and/or sexual abuse).
 She has experience of related claims concerning breaches of the Data Protection Act and the General Data Protection Regulation and misuse of private information.

 Employment and Discrimination Law